omeka/omeka-s-enduser/content/items.md

 ![Basic view of admin items page, showing a handful of item resources](../content/contentfiles/itemsOS.png)

+On the right side of the window above the table of items is a button to *add new item* and a link to the *advanced item search*.

 ## View
 To quickly view the basic information about an item, click the *view details* (ellipses) button in the row for the item, located next to the edit and delete buttons.
 This will open a drawer to the right of the list which displays the item’s title,  description, and visibility.